Donald Trump says he feels betrayed by Steve Bannon

 US President Donald Trump has said that he feels “betrayed” by his former White House Chief Strategist Steve Bannon who was highly critical of him and his family in a book published last week.
-Bannon who worked with him first as his campaign manager and then as his chief strategist at the White House was fired by him last August.
+Bannon who worked with him first as his campaign manager and then as his chief strategist at the White House was fired by him in August 2017.

 In a book ‘Fire and Fury: Inside the Trump White House’ published last week, Bannon is extensively quoted as being highly critical of him and his family, even going to the extent of claiming that the President was not interested in winning the presidential election and that first lady Melania wept after the election result because she did not want Trump to win.